soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 1. The harvesting is periodic so any local change to harvested metadata will be lost during the next run.
 2. The change date may be used to keep track of changes so if the metadata gets changed, the harvesting mechanism may be compromised.

-If inconsistencies with imported metadata are identified, we can add a statement to the graph of such inconsistencies.
+Potentially, if inconsistencies with imported metadata are identified, we can add a statement to the graph of such inconsistencies.
 We can also notify the author of the inconsistency so they can fix the inconsistency on their side.

-A governance aspect still under discussion is if harvested content is removed as soon as a harvester configuration is removed, or when records are removed from the remote endpoint.
-The risk of removing content is that relations within the graph are breached.
-An alternative is to indicate the record has been archived by the provider.

 On top of a unique identification, SWR also captures a unique calculated string (a hash) for the harvested content.
 This allows to identify changes even if the update date has not changed.